Starting the Gold Award

 Duke of Edinburgh and Samuel Marsden Collegiate do not support tramping between April and October due to NZ weather bringing about life-threatening conditions very quickly and sometimes without warning in some parts of NZ – high rainfall, low temperatures, high winds etc.

-Gold Practice Tramps (3 days, 2 nights) should be planned and executed using best techniques and should give participants enough experience to plan and undertake their qualifying journey in confidence.
+Gold Practice Tramps (min 2 days, 1 night) should be planned and use the skills learnt in the Training and Preparation course and should give participants enough experience to plan and undertake their qualifying journey in confidence.
 They should be carried out in an environment similar to, but must not be the same route as, the qualifying journey.
 The details of your planned Adventurous Journey can be filled out in your online record book.

-The Qualifying Tramp (4 days, 3 nights) must be approved by the DOE Head office about 6 weeks prior to the departure date.
+The Qualifying Tramp (4 days, 3 nights, 5 hours purposeful effort/day) must be approved by the Award Leader about 6 weeks prior to the departure date.

-Once all the forms are correctly completed, and the Award Leader is confident that the criteria are being met and that the tramp can be safely carried out, the Award Leader will send the Adventurous Journey Approval Form to the DOE Office for approval.
+Once all the forms are correctly completed, and the Award Leader is confident that the criteria are being met and that the tramp can be safely carried out.

 It is important that all students are physically capable of completing the tramp – a Gold tramp is much harder than a Silver tramp.
 Training tramps in the week/s prior to an official Practice or Qualifying tramp are important to build strength and endurance and for the group to understand the pace other members can manage.

-It can be a challenge to find a supervisor – please talk to your Award Leader for some ideas about who to contact.
-A supervisor should oversee all your planning and follow you on your tramp.
+It can be a challenge to find a assessor – please talk to your Award Leader for some ideas about who to contact.
+A assessor should oversee all your planning and follow you on your tramp.

-The co-ordinator has some cooking equipment which you may borrow.
+The Award Leader has some cooking equipment, tents and Emergency Locator Beacons ELB which you may borrow.

 It is a great achievement when you complete your Gold Award!